World War II

 Either side of the Pattons a pathway gently descends through the field of honor, enriched by a calming fountain (pictured above in the header) featuring bronze dolphins and turtles playing in cascading pools of water.
 Like all ABMC memorial parks, Luxembourg American Cemetery is kept in pristine condition befitting the memory of U.S. fallen by a team of dedicated landscape gardeners.
 And I don’t use the term “dedicated” loosely here.
 André (pictured), a local national, formerly part of the landscaping team for some 30 years, welled my eyes as he recounted the great sacrifices made by American soldiers to defeat the oppressive rule imposed on his country, his parents and their parents by Hitler’s brutal regime.
 I don’t recall ever encountering anyone so fervently patriotic about another man’s country.
 But that is André.
 He has not forgotten.
-And then there is Nico Schroeder, a local retiree, who has been stopping by most every day to pay his respects to the U.S. war dead here since he was a teenager, i.e. 1948.
+And then there is Nico Schroeder, a local retiree, who had been stopping by most every day to pay his respects to the U.S. war dead here since he was a teenager, i.e. 1948.
 Remarkable, indeed, but gratitude comes from the heart and these folks have plenty for the liberators who reside forevermore in Luxembourg.
 With great sadness, I learned Nico left us on January 22, 2015.
 He was 80 years young.
-(Visit Nico's Web page for more on the cemetery, including umpteen photos of recent ceremonial events, VIPs and returning vets.)
+(Visit Nico's Web page for more on his life, Luxembourg American Cemetery, including umpteen photos of ceremonial events, VIPs and returning vets.)

-Special “thanks” to Erwin Franzen, a local national and long-time ABMC employee at Luxembourg who dutifully administers the visitor’s building, for providing me with much of the information to complete this entry, including the picture sheet of original burials on the Introduction page.
-Most every year I stop by Luxembourg mid-October, and every year I can count on Erwin to enlighten me with indigenous histories and cemetery memoirs.
+Special “thanks” to Erwin Franzen, a local national and long-time ABMC employee at Luxembourg who dutifully administered the visitor’s building, for providing me with much of the information to complete this entry, including the picture sheet of original burials on page 2.
+Most every year I stop by Luxembourg mid-October, and every time I can count on Erwin to enlighten me with indigenous histories and cemetery memoirs.
 It is faithful people like him, among countless others, who care for our war dead and make Luxembourg American Cemetery a must-visit destination in this benevolent corner of Europe.